remoshock/remoshock/docs/FAQ.md

 **Which setup is used for testing?**

-I use Ubuntu 2020.04 with a HackRF transmitter and a PAC ACX collar.
+I use Ubuntu 2020.04 with a HackRF transmitter, a PAC ACX collar and a brandless Wodondog collar.